arc-eng/cli/README.md

 Options:
   --wait / --no-wait        Wait for the result.
   --repo TEXT               Github repository in the format owner/repo.
+  --snap                    Adds a part of your screen as an image to the
+                            task.
   --spinner / --no-spinner  Display a loading indicator --quiet                   No pretty-print, no status indicator or messages.
   --cheap                   Use the cheapest GPT model (gpt-3.5-turbo)